robinrodricks/vue3-touch-events/README.md

 **Enable tap, swipe, touch, hold, mouse down, mouse up events on any HTML DOM Element in vue.js 3.x.**

 The easiest way to make your interactive vue.js content mobile-friendly.
 When you add `v-touch` events to your elements, it works on desktop and mobile using a fully declarative syntax.
 Unlike other libraries, you do not need to add any special code to your components to make this work.
-You simply have to register the library globally and it takes event throughout your application.
+You simply have to register the library globally and it enables new events throughout your application.

 Released under the permissive MIT License.